codevogel/mkp5/README.md

 ## Installation and Usage

+ℹ️This assumes you are running Linux or Windows Subsystem for Linux (WSL).

 1. `git clone` this repository, or download the `mkp5` file directly.

 2. Make the file executable: